-They quote Moses.
-He go back further to the creation, when eyes were first made by God.
-You know the scriptures.
-Check your mental files for any case of eye-making since then.
+Our healed man goes right back to the creation, when eyes were first made by God.
+He appeals to them from their own scriptures which they know so well.
+Has there been a single case of eye-making since creation itself?
 The more ancient the text the more authority it has.
-You quote Moses.
-He quote God creator.
-Both back then and oh oh – eye making event again.
+They quoted Moses.
+He quotes the original creation by God Himself.
+Both back then and just now, an eye making event occurs again.
 This can be none other than…………………an act of …………………………God.

-I have moved on from stating the facts to interpreting the facts and giving a legal defence of Jesus with assertiveness.
-The Pharisees have moved on to stubbornly staying with their unbelief despite the evidence and in public.
-Bullying moves to anger as they are backed into a corner.
-They cast him out of their Synagogue humiliated, exposed, offended and unmasked – them not me.
-All they have is judgements and laws.
+Our man has moved rapidly in his maturity.
+He began by stating the facts; then he moved to interpreting the facts and now he is giving a legal defence of Jesus with confidence and assertiveness.
+The Pharisees have moved too.
+They began with stubborn unbelief.
+Then they moved to bullying.
+Then, as they are backed into a corner and publicly shown up by one they called a sinner, they move to an outburst of anger.
 “You were completely born in sins and you are teaching us?”
-And they cast him out.
+And they cast him out of their Synagogue humiliated, exposed, offended and unmasked – them not the man.
+All they have is judgements and laws and everyone can see.

-I am alone now, surprised at their stubbornness, surprised at his boldness and still thrilled by the wonder of seeing with real eyes.
-A sweet relief comes over him as He leave behind a life time of religious condemnation.
-Then a man approaches me.
-Like a shepherd finding a lost sheep He asks him a question about the very issue his soul is pondering.
+The cured man finds himself alone now, surprised at their stubbornness, and surprised at his own boldness.
+He is still thrilled by the wonder of seeing with real eyes.
+A sweet relief comes over him as he leaves behind a lifetime of religious condemnation.
+Then a man approaches him.
+Like a shepherd finding a lost sheep He asks a question about the very issue on his mind.

 “Do you believe in the Son of Man?”
-My soul resonates with this question.
-Do He believe in Messiah who comes from heaven in authority, sent by God and who identifies Himself with human beings?
-You bet He do.
+What a question.
+Does he believe in Messiah who will come from heaven in authority, sent by God and who will identify Himself with human beings?
+You bet He does.
 What has happened to him can be none other than the work of God.
 But who is the man who healed me?
 Jesus speaks, “You have both seen Him and it is He who is talking with you.”

-At these words, the same event of creation which happened to his eyes now also happens in his Spirit. his spiritual eyes are created and He see his Messiah in person.
+At these words, the same creation event which happened in his eyes now also happens in his Spirit.
+His spiritual eyes are created and He sees his Messiah in person.

-In a moment of revelation, no more questions – all are answered.
-“Lord, He believe!”
-And He worship Him.
+In a moment of revelation, all his questions are answered.
+“Lord, I believe!”
+And He worships Him.
 Deep in his spirit is a ‘welcome home’ from God Himself.
-He am redeemed.
+He is redeemed.

 All his lights turn on.
-He see Jesus with his eyes and He see Messiah, from God with spiritual eyes – they are the same person.
+He sees Jesus with his physical eyes, and He sees Messiah from God with spiritual eyes.
+They are the same person.

 Some Pharisees were with Jesus also.
-Jesus standing between us announces their condition.
+They ask Jesus, “Are we blind also?”
+Jesus said to them, “If you were blind, you would have no sin; but now you say, ‘We see’.
+Therefore your sin remains.”

 He can see, they are blind.
-I believe Jesus is Messiah.
+He believes Jesus is Messiah.
 They don’t believe.
-My sin is gone.
+His sin is gone.
 Their sin remains.

 Jesus reveals Himself as the one and only basis for judgement.
 The final great Day of Judgement will come later.
-Jesus will be the Judge.
+Jesus will be the Judge then.
 Right here He gives us a foretaste of how it will be on that Day.
-Those who believe Him as He have just done – leaving his old life of sin and believing in Jesus his Saviour - will be welcomed home as He have just been.
-Those who do not believe Him as the Pharisees have now done are blind to their sin.
-If they reject Jesus as their Saviour, they will remain in their sin and be judged guilty.
+Those who believe Him as he has just done – leaving his old life of sin and believing in Jesus his Saviour - will be welcomed home as he has just been.
+Those who do not believe Him, as the Pharisees have now done, are blind to their sin.
+If they continue to reject Jesus as their Saviour, they will remain in their sin and be judged guilty.